marialobillo/marialobillo.github.io/about.md

 title: About
 permalink: /about/
 ---
 My name is Maria Lobillo.
-I'm a Machine Learning enthusiast.
-I built this website for collecting my notes about Data Science, Machine Learning, Deep Learning, Computer Vision, AI and more.
+I'm a software developer.
+I built this website for collecting my notes about programming languages, frameworks, tools, resources, etc.